dbrizard/dielwa-elba/README.md

 ## Documentation and usage
-Sorry, this is a small project, read the docstrings !
+Sorry, this is a small project, read the docstrings for the documentation.

+For examples of how to use the modules, see the script part at the end of each module.
+It serves as both examples and tests of the methods.

+The names of the methods should be explicit enough to guess what they do.
+I hope the names of the attributes are not so obscure.

 ## Testing
-Well, you can use `ellipticReferenceSolutions.py` to plot Fraser's curves and compare them with the dispersio curves computed with `elliptical_bar_fraser.py`.
+Well, you can use `ellipticReferenceSolutions.py` to plot Fraser's curves and compare them with the dispersion curves computed with `elliptical_bar_fraser.py`.